gooofy/aqb/help/RefAmiga.md

     PATTERN RESTORE

-Restore line and area pattern to default (solid)
+restore line and area pattern to default (solid)

+## POINT()

+Syntax:

+    POINT "(" x "," y ")"

+returns the pen number of a point in the current window or bitmap

 ## POS()